 For gaming, this smart TV supports VRR, it has a THX Certified Game Mode, and it comes with two HDMI 2.1 ports that are separate from the eARC port.
 And, like the previous TCL TV, the R648 also comes with the Roku interface, and it works with Alexa, Google, and Apple HomeKit smart homes.

 This smart TV uses Samsung’s Tizen interface, and it works with Google and Alexa.
 The only downside to this smart TV, other than the price, is the fact that it doesn’t support Dolby Vision HDR at 120 Hz.
-That means you won’t be able to get the best picture quality with some content.
+However, it still gets brighter than most TVs with regular HDR content and even SDR content.

-If you’re looking for a TV to build a home theater around, the LG C1 OLED has everything you need.
+If you’re looking for a TV to build a home theater around, the LG C2 has everything you need.
 This 4K TV has more than 8 million self-lighting “organic light-emitting diode” (OLED) pixels.
-Unlike LED TVs, which use backlights to shine through filters, OLED TVs can turn each pixel on and off individually.
-This gives you the deepest, darkest blacks and a nearly perfect contrast ratio.
+That means each pixel can turn on and off individually, so you get a nearly infinite contrast ratio and “perfect blacks.”

 Since each pixel is controlled individually, OLED TVs are also great for watching action movies, sports, or anything with fast motion.
 The LG C2 is also great for gamers, with its extremely fast response time, low input lag, and support for both FreeSync and G-Sync VRR.